 Only ophthalmologists who are specialists in refractive surgery should determine whether a patient is eligible for laser vision correction.
 The board-certified ophthalmologists at Durrie Vision have extensive training and experience in refractive surgery.
 Through our signature, state-of-the-art Advanced Ocular Analysis (AOA), each patient undergoes extensive diagnostic testing that goes above and beyond a routine eye exam.
 Using our knowledge, the test results, and discussions about your lifestyle, we determine your candidacy for a procedure.

 While factors such as age, corneal thickness, and degree of refractive error can affect your candidacy for SBK Advanced LASIK (the most modern form of LASIK), there are a number of alternatives that may be better suited to your individual situation.
-Durrie Vision specializes in eight different vision correction procedures to accommodate a wide range of vision needs.
+Durrie Vision specializes in many different vision correction procedures to accommodate a wide range of vision needs.
 If SBK isn’t appropriate for you, there are several other alternatives we’ll explore with you, including:

 - ASA (Advanced Surface Ablation) – Like SBK Advanced LASIK, ASA corrects vision by reshaping the cornea, but without first creating a corneal flap.
 It is an effective alternative for those who may not be an SBK candidate due to conditions such as corneal thickness, corneal scarring from contact lenses, or previous eye surgery.
 Although ASA patients can expect to experience a longer healing and visual recovery timeline than with SBK, the procedure delivers the same exceptional visual outcomes